kneath/kneath.github.com/handbook/index.md

 - Notice how it asks you questions to fill in what it doesn't know.
 - Watch how it shows itself working and what it's doing.
 It probably wrote some python scripts.
 You don't even know python.
 But now you've used it.

-Okay, now you have a spreadsheet that probably describes things better than your CPA ever did.
+**Open that folder on your desktop, there are files there.** Now you have a spreadsheet that probably describes things better than your CPA ever did.
 But it's not very specific.
 We asked it to be not specific.
 Let's **refine the work**.
 Don't always rely on the first pass.

 ![Screenshot](https://assets.warpspire.com/images/handbook/handbook-2.png)